How to Use Essential Oils for Anxiety, Stress, Depression and Sleep

 Tips for Choosing and Using Pure Essential Oils

 - Read labels: Look for pure essential oils that have the botanical Latin name.
-Trustworthy vendors usually list the oil’s botanical name, and even the country of origin and method of extraction (though I haven’t really seen this).
+Trustworthy vendors usually list the oil’s botanical name, and even the country of origin and method of extraction.
 However, there’s no government regulation of essential oils, so any oil can be called “pure” regardless of the age or crop quality of its ingredients.
 Beware of those with “fragrance” or “perfume” on the label, especially since synthetic oils don’t have the same therapeutic benefits.
-Some of the most trusted essential oil brands include Annmarie Gianni, Young Living, Mountain Rose Herbs and dōTERRA.
+Some of the most trusted essential oil brands include Young Living, Mountain Rose Herbs and dōTERRA.

 - Experiment with how you use them: The best way to experience the goodness of essential oils is the way that works for you.
 Inhalation is a fast route to enjoying their mood-boosting benefits, so just open the bottle and sniff (ahhh…).
 Diffusers that mix the oils with water are popular and pretty easy to find.
-Again, here’s the link for ones I like.
+Again, here are two I like: InnoGear and Mountain Rose Herbs.

 - Soak it in: Adding a few drops to the bathtub delivers benefits to your nose and skin at the same time, along with a fabulous, relaxing spa-like experience.
 Bonus: Add 1-2 cups of Epsom salts and a quarter cup of baking soda to the bathwater to help detox heavy metals and radiation and soothe skin.
 Find the way that works best for you and go for it!